pyOpenSci/pyopensci.github.io/_posts/2022-11-21-what-makes-a-python-package-healthy.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Would that apply to large established projects such as NumPy?
 My guess is it wouldn&#39;t 😉</p>&mdash; Ax=13!!! (@melissawm) <a href="https://twitter.com/melissawm/status/1577776605220454403?ref_src=twsrc%5Etfw">October 5, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 But alas I think there are ways around that.
-We can look at commits, pr's and such just to see if there's any activity happening in the repository.
+We can look at commits, pull requests and such just to see if there's any activity happening in the repository.
 Or if it's gone dark (dark referring to no long being maintained, answer to issues, fixing bugs, etc).